 The nose is the defining characteristic of the face, and even a slight disproportion or irregularity may greatly detract from one’s appearance.
 Deformities may be a familial trait or may be the result of trauma or abnormal development.
 Nasal deformity can be accompanied by problems in function of the nose including breathing problems and recurring sinus infections.
 Rhinoplasty may improve not only the aesthetics of the face but also the function of the nose.

-Using a combination of IV sedation and local anesthetic, Dr. Finn uses concealed incisions to reshape the cartilage and bone structure of the nose.
+Using a combination of IV sedation and local anesthetic, we use concealed incisions to reshape the cartilage and bone structure of the nose.
 By carefully contouring the underlying structure of the nose, a more pleasing and proportioned shape takes form.
 At times, this is as simple as removing a “hump” on the nose.
-Other times, it may be more complicated with delicate reshaping of the cartilages of the tip.
+Other times, it may be more complicated with the delicate reshaping of the cartilages of the tip of the nose.

 Occasionally, facial disproportion is caused by more than a nose that is out of balance.
 We commonly combine a chin augmentation with rhinoplasty as a weak chin can make a large nose appear much more prominent.